-Folder permissions determine which users / user groups can see and open the folder.
+Folder permissions determine which users/user groups can see and open the folder.

 Linked reports often contain parameters that are derived from the data of the report they are connected to.
 These reports are not intended to be used directly (lack of control on the input parameters).
-By placing the linked reports to hidden folders, this can be avoided.
+By placing the linked reports in hidden folders, this can be avoided.

 When attaching a new report to the report structure, myDBR searches for the stored procedures that have the myDBR report prefix (as set in Environmental settings) and have not yet been attached to the structure and lets you choose the one to be added.
 You can invoke the SQL Editor and create a new report procedure.